*Includes series spoilers, so if you’re not caught up, proceed at your own risk.*

 The Doctor confuses me, shocks me and ticks me off occasionally, but he also makes me laugh, makes me think and helps me hope, for which, as a young adult with deep depression, I look up to and appreciate him.
 I love his genius, his quirkiness, his epic oratory skills (oh gosh, I could listen to Peter Capaldi especially make speeches all day).
 But the thing I love about the Doctor the most, the one thing that sets him apart from so many other characters even though he’s an alien, is that he loves—loves in so many different ways yet always so dearly, so ardently, and he doesn’t let inevitable loss stop him from loving again or loving still, and I love that.

 - Bill Potts: I personally relate to Bill probably better than any of the other companions, even though I briefly studied to be an English teacher like Clara was.
 She’s played by Pearl Mackie, a biracial actress, and I too am biracial, having a white parent and a black parent, and while I don’t have the afro, I have those eyebrows…in fact mine are bigger.
 Bill is an LGBTQIA+ character and I’m the “A” on that spectrum.
 She’s an academic, as I once was, and genre-savvy so she’s kind of a geek; she’s emotional and vulnerable and loves her mum.
 She even listens to Little Mix!
 Again, I’m like, “Ooh, me!
 Pick me!
 I can relate!
 Representation is awesome!”
 But besides all these things, what makes her especially special to me, actually, is her mental fortitude, a trait that’s hardly ever focused on but a poignant point to make given that some of us in the audience wage a mental war every day against illnesses of the mind.
 It was an image of love conjured up and maintained by her imagination that defeated the Monks and her incredibly strong sense of self and pride in who she was that staved off the complete Cyber-conversion.
 Bill is an optimist and strong in a way that is not usually identified or praised, and the fact that series 10 took the time to celebrate her for this type of strength pleases and inspires me.
-She also loves the Doctor, as it was stated explicitly in “The Pyramid at the End of the World”—not romantically (obviously, lol) but as her “foster tutor,” as a man who values each sentient life, who hopes when there seems to be no stars left in the sky, who wanted to spend his time teaching her because he believed in her and because he knew she made the ordinary extraordinary…who chose her for a friend because he saw that she was the type of person who, when she didn’t know something, smiled instead of frowned.
+She also loves the Doctor, as it was stated in “The Pyramid at the End of the World”—not romantically (obviously, lol) but as her “foster tutor,” as a man who values each sentient life, who hopes when there seems to be no stars left in the sky, who wanted to spend his time teaching her because he believed in her and because he saw she made the ordinary extraordinary…who chose her for a friend because he saw that she was the type of person who, when she didn’t know something, smiled instead of frowned.
 Not only do I love the Doctor for the same reasons, I had very close relationships with the majority of my teachers in high school and loved them for what they gave me and how they believed in me as well.
 Bill reminds me of the best of me: she is youth, she is strength and she is love, and I hope to see her at Christmas as well.
 (I NEED her and Clara to meet!
 But if they don’t, I guess there’s always fan fiction for that…)

 One more note regarding Bill: It makes me positively livid when people have the nerve to say Bill is strictly the product of “the politically correct/feminist/liberal bullshit agenda” or that she isn’t “hot” enough to be the main companion.
 I guess all that female characters are there to do is be hot and be white, right?
 Well, how dare you.
 How dare you say that 10% of the entire world shouldn’t be represented in this girl’s sexual orientation.
 How dare you say that close to half the world shouldn’t be represented in this girl’s skin color.
 How dare you try to undermine, minimize and deny this character’s worth, her unique beauty, the merits of Pearl Mackie, and me and women like me by writing off this non-white character as an avatar of the “politically correct agenda.”
 You’d best check your white privilege.
 The world is not 100% white people, so why should TV shows portray it that way?
 It’s so important for me and women and girls like me to see parts of ourselves reflected in an international televised sensation like Doctor Who, to know that we can be present and pertinent in sci-fi too.
 Shame on those making these butthurt, bullshit comments.
 How they infuriate me.
 I swear I’ve stepped in mud puddles deeper than 90% of the people on the Internet.
 And again, to take my mind off my righteous anger, I go back to cackling in triumph at the casting of a female 13.

 - The Doctor-Companion Relationship.
 The bonds between our brilliant oddball lead and those who connect him with their humanity as well as his own are the heart of the series, in my opinion.
 With the exception of 10/Rose and 11/12/River Song, I see the Doctor’s relationships with all of his companions as beautiful, fiery friendships and emotionally intelligent platonic love stories.
 Donna and Martha were his best friends.
 Amy and Rory became his family, his in-laws.
 He had a traditional mentor-student relationship with Bill, and whereas Clara also became one of his best friends, she became his equal in every sense, emerging from her timeline as her own type of Doctor, complete with her own TARDIS and companion (Ashildr/Me).
 I thought that was interesting and befitting of Clara’s character, and it is the friendship between 12 and Clara that’s my favorite.
 What he did for her in “Heaven Sent,” what he did to get to Gallifrey just to have the chance to save her, takes my breath away, touches me beyond what any romance story has stirred within my heart.
 When it’s revealed in “Hell Bent” that he died every day (just like that line in that song by Christina Perri, “A Thousand Years”!
 Seriously, when I’m in an emotional Doctor Who mood, I listen to that song and switch between gifs and pictures of the various Doctors hugging their companions and it makes me want to weep nearly every time) for 4.5 billion years to try and save her, I am a crying fangirl mess.
-No, as I stated before, I do not ship them.
+Again, I don’t actively ship these two, but I could understand why someone would.
 I’ve never been in love and romance rarely interests me, but I know what it is to love your friends.
 To really love your friends.
 Twelve loved Clara so much and she him and I them because the way 12 expresses his love is different than his predecessors—much more inward but not a degree less powerful.
 But love can manifest itself as a destructive force as well, as the Doctor came to find out when he shot a fellow Time Lord to escape Gallifrey with Clara and reached the literal end of the universe, leaving him and Clara with no choice but to part ways to rediscover themselves as individuals and allow the universe to heal itself in the wake of their break.
 Clara omitted herself from the Doctor’s mind, leaving nothing but echoes of her essence behind.
 But he remembered her theme, that lovely tinkling, flowing melody of curiosity and warmth, and after several references to her in series 10, his mind (possibly jumpstarted by the oncoming regeneration) booted up an image of her, along with all of his other mainstay companions, saying his name.
 You’d best believe I about died of emotions when he remembered her because if that were possible, I would have.
 Now I just need her to be there when 12 regenerates—I want Clara, Bill, and the First Doctor to usher him into the change—and then he can die happy and I can die happy, lol.

 Whew!
 I had a lot to say about this one!
 Makes sense—I’ve ranked Nu Who Doctor Who as my 13th favorite TV show ever.
 It’s played an important role in my life so fear, giving me joy as I watched in high school, giving me hope as I soldiered through college and making me think and appreciate certain things about life as a young adult transitioning further into adulthood.
 It’s just…a real blessing of show and I will be forever grateful to the BBC for airing it in America so we too can share in their fanciful and felicitous phenomenon.